 c) Italicize and define non-English words at their first occurrence; at subsequent occurrences, format the word in roman (no italicized) type.

-d) A short abstract of the paper should always be included with the submission.
+d) An abstract of the paper should always be included with the submission.

 e) Please keep a copy of everything sent to JBR, both hard copy and electronic copy, and bear in mind that the electronic version received at JBR will be considered the master copy.
 The Editors do not accept responsibility for damage to or loss of submitted papers or electronic media.

 f) A short note listing each author’s institutional affiliation, current address, telephone numbers, e-mail address, and other relevant biographical information, including publications and a photograph should be provided.